 When a mother-to-be looks forward to life with a newborn, she might envision a scene out of a Hallmark card, the new parents bathed in a rosy glow, smiling lovingly down at their baby.
 And there will be those times, of course: The birth of a child is a time that most parents look back on as a high point in life.

 But for many women, the period after giving birth can be an unexpected low time.
-An astonishing number of women—from 70 to 80 percent, according to the American College of Obstetricians and Gynecologists—feel depressed in the days after their babies are born.
-And about 10 percent experience a more serious ailment called postpartum depression (PPD).
+An astonishing number of women—from 70 to 80 percent—feel depressed in the days after their babies are born.
+And about 15 percent experience a more serious ailment called postpartum depression (PPD)1.

 Postpartum depression is not the same as the baby blues, the short-term anxiety and fatigue that typically fades in five days to two weeks.
-PPD can be extremely debilitating, and it can last a year after the baby is born.
+PPD can be extremely debilitating, and it can occur shortly before or any time after the baby is born, even up to a year.
 However, with treatment and counseling, these feelings usually go away.

 Some women with postpartum depression have difficulty performing routine tasks.
-They may feel emotionally numb, and they may worry that they'll harm their baby.
-In addition to sadness, women with PPD may suffer from headaches, chest pain, heart palpitations, hyperventilation, and unusual weight loss or weight gain.
+They may have prolonged sadness, heightened anxiety, feelings of isolation and a lack of interest in their newborn.
+In addition to sadness, women with PPD may suffer from physical ailments, such as frequent headaches and muscle pain.